Electrotherapy: Chronic pain

 A 2016 Cochrane review found that supporting evidence for electrotherapy as a treatment for complex regional pain syndrome is "absent or unclear."

 Chronic wounds

-A 2015 review found that the evidence supporting the use of electrotherapy in healing pressure ulcers was of low quality, and a 2015 Cochrane review found that no evidence that electromagnetic therapy, a subset of electrotherapy, was effective in healing pressure ulcers.
+A 2015 review found that the evidence supporting the use of electrotherapy in healing pressure ulcers was of low quality, and a 2015 Cochrane review found no evidence that electromagnetic therapy, a subset of electrotherapy, was effective in healing pressure ulcers.
 Earlier reviews found that, because of low-quality evidence, it was unclear whether electrotherapy increases healing rates of pressure ulcers.
 By 2014 the evidence supported electrotherapy's efficacy for ulcer healing.

-Another 2015 Cochrane review found no evidence supporting the user of electrotherapy for venous stasis ulcers.
+Another 2015 Cochrane review found no evidence supporting the use of electrotherapy for venous stasis ulcers.

 Mental health and mood disorders

 Since the 1950s, over 150 published articles have found a positive outcome in using cranial electrostimulation (CES) to treat depression, anxiety, and insomnia.

 Contraindications

 Electrotherapy is contraindicated for people with: